filecoin-project/specs/README.md

 Documents in the notes repo are various notes from different meetings and discussions.

-### Gitbook viewing
-The spec follows gitbook format, and can be viewed using the gitbook tooling.
+### Viewing the spec

+*Recommended:* You can view the spec [here](https://filecoin-1.gitbook.io/spec/).

+You can also use gitbook tooling to view the spec locally.

-To view, install `gitbook-cli` via npm and run:
+First, install `gitbook-cli` via npm and run:
 ```
 gitbook serve
 ```